"Slow, awe-inspiring shot of approaching underside of spaceship. Thanks to the Star Wars

 - The Trope Codifier is Star Wars Episode IV: A New Hope, which began with a Star Destroyer chasing Leia's much smaller ship.

-- The Episode III one is actually a subversion, as the long panning shot ends to reveal hundreds of warships fighting the Battle of Coruscant in the distance, showing that this ship isn't particularly special.
+- The long panning shot of the Republic Venator class star destroyer in Episode III subverts this, as it ends to reveal hundreds of warships fighting the Battle of Coruscant in the distance, showing that this ship isn't particularly special.
 Yes, George Lucas loves this trope.

 - Spaceballs parodied this by having the Big Bad's ship's introduction stretch on and on and on for well over a minute.